M1D0R1x/Nihonow-public/README.md

-# Nihonow - Japanese Learning Platform
+# Nihonow-Public - Japanese Learning Platform

-Nihonow is a comprehensive web application designed to help users learn Japanese language efficiently.
+**Nihonow-Public** is a comprehensive web application designed to help users learn the Japanese language efficiently.
 The platform offers various tools and resources for learners at different proficiency levels, from beginners to advanced students preparing for the Japanese Language Proficiency Test (JLPT).

 ## Features